kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md

 ### §63.12a   Refusal to submit to an alcohol test or to furnish test results.

-A refusal to submit to a test to indicate the percentage by weight of alcohol in the blood, when requested by a law enforcement officer in accordance with §91.11(c) of this chapter, or a refusal to furnish or authorize the release of the test results when requested by the Administrator in accordance with §91.17 (c) or (d) of this chapter, is grounds for—
+A refusal to submit to a test to indicate the percentage by weight of alcohol in the blood, when requested by a law enforcement officer in accordance with [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.11   Prohibition on interference with crewmembers.|§91.11]](c) of this chapter, or a refusal to furnish or authorize the release of the test results when requested by the Administrator in accordance with [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.17   Alcohol or drugs.|§91.17]] (c) or (d) of this chapter, is grounds for—

 \(a\) Denial of an application for any certificate or rating issued under this part for a period of up to 1 year after the date of that refusal; or